CARYS JONES THERAPY

 I offer a sliding scale payment option for weekly sessions between £40-60 which can be discussed at our first meeting.

 Students, over 65's and therapists in training - £40

-Payments can be by cash, BACS transfer or PayPal.
+Payments can be by cash or bank transfer.

 HOW DO I BOOK A SESSION?

 If you're not sure whether therapy is right for you, I offer a free 10 minute phone conversation to discuss your needs and to see if we might work together.

 You can use the contact form below to message me with your availability for a call back, or email firstname.lastname@example.org

 Alternatively you can leave a voicemail message on 07919 370674 and I will call you back at a suitable time for you.

 To ensure your digital privacy I ask that any persons contacting me offer limited personal details and do not share sensitive information.